Read any piece on the “best password managers” topic, and two of the top three slots will always be occupied by these two — Dashlane and 1Password.

 In short, Dashlane leaves no stone unturned to always keep you a step ahead of any sort of online threat.

 But can we say the same thing for 1Password?

 First of all, the software doesn’t have any secure sharing facility for its individual users.
 Only ‘Family’ or ‘Business’ members are allowed to create shared folders and add users to it.

 As a result, 1Password is completely irrelevant for you if you’re a freelancer or solopreneur who often exchange data with others.

-Similarly, I am also not quite impressed with the ‘Watchtower’ aka password checking feature of the tool.
+Similarly, I was also not really impressed with the ‘Watchtower’ (aka password-checking feature) of the tool.

 Also, the audit report can highlight only the weak and duplicate passwords.
 It can’t do more than that, and also the report is not as thorough as you see in Dashlane.

 Dashlane is the clear winner here, and it blows 1Password out of the water.
 The software does a much better job sharing credentials and also returns a much thorough and reliable audit report.